Low-M-Rank Tensor Completion and Robust Tensor PCA: Abstract

 \section{Abstract}

-In this paper, we propose three new notions of (even-order) tensor ranks, to be called the M-rank, the symmetric M-rank, and the strongly symmetric M-rank.
-We discuss the bounds between these new tensor ranks and the CP(CANDECOMP/PARAFAC)-rank and the symmetric CP-rank of an even-order tensor.
-In particular, we show: (1) these newly defined ranks actually coincide with each other if the even-order tensor in question is super-symmetric; (2) the CP-rank and symmetric CP-rank for a fourth-order tensor can be both lower and upper bounded (up to a constant factor) by the corresponding M-rank, and the bounds are tight for asymmetric tensors.
-In addition, we manage to identify a class of tensors whose CP-rank can be easily determined, and the CP-rank of the tensor equals the M-rank but is strictly larger than the Tucker rank.
-Since the M-rank is much easier to compute than the CP-rank, we propose to replace the CP-rank by the M-rank in the low-CP-rank tensor recovery model.
-Numerical results suggest that when the CP-rank is not very small our method outperforms the low-$n$-rank approach which is a currently popular model in low-rank tensor recovery.
-This shows that the M-rank is indeed an effective and easily computable approximation of the CP-rank.
+In this paper, we propose a new approach to solve low-rank tensor completion and robust tensor PCA.
+Our approach is based on some novel notion of (even-order) tensor ranks, to be called the M-rank, the symmetric M-rank, and the strongly symmetric M-rank.
+We discuss the connections between these new tensor ranks and the CP-rank and the symmetric CP-rank of an even-order tensor.
+We show that the M-rank provides a reliable and easy-computable approximation to the CP-rank.
+As a result, we propose to replace the CP-rank by the M-rank in the low-CP-rank tensor completion and robust tensor PCA.
+Numerical results suggest that our new approach based on the M-rank outperforms existing methods that are based on low-n-rank, t-SVD and KBR approaches for solving low-rank tensor completion and robust tensor PCA when the underlying tensor has low CP-rank.